 We are talking about one of the most controversial ingredients on the planet.

-While some claim it’s a totally safe and healthy food additive that can help increase flavor and minimize sodium intake , others have called it a cancer-causing food and linked it to side effects like headaches and blood pressure. high .
+While some claim it’s a safe and healthy food additive that can help increase flavor and minimize sodium intake, others have called it a cancer-causing food and linked it to side effects like headaches and blood pressure. high.

 Although it is found in abundance in much of the modern food supply, MSG should in no way be a staple in a healthy diet.

-Not only can it cause negative symptoms in certain people who are sensitive to its effects, but it is also mainly found in unhealthy and highly processed foods that lack the essential nutrients your body needs.
+It can cause adverse symptoms in certain people sensitive to its effects, but it is also mainly found in unhealthy and highly processed foods that lack your body’s essential nutrients.

 So why is MSG bad, and how can you ensure you keep your intake in check to reduce the risk of adverse side effects?
 This is what you need to know.